 in the dark ark heart of Shoreditch – we will all kill.

-Kirsty had her first show on Portobello Road as a teenager.
+Kirsty had her first exhibition of paintings in a show on Portobello Road as a teenager.

 CONTRIBUTION: Pure Has Nothing To Do With Clean, Paul Sakoilsky, Cedric Christie, Geraldine Swayne, Gavin Turk etc group show, Angus Hughes Gallery, October 2018.

 Cameo in Grace Rider, the Kelli Ali feature film and album project: Ghost Driver, completing 2018.

 DOUBLEPLAY, collaboration with GIL DE RAY, premiere in NYC, 2018.